List of Community characters: Elroy Patashnik

+David previously appeared in the third season episode "Pillows and Blankets" as the narrator.

 Prof. Michelle Slater

 Prof. Michelle Slater (played by Lauren Stamile) is a statistics professor at Greendale.
 She had a strict policy against dating students, but became romantically involved with Jeff, after he begged her to sleep with him during a Halloween party ("Introduction to Statistics").
 She and Jeff share a similarly tough sense of humor and cynicism.
 Later on, she breaks off their relationship.
 She later reacquires interest in Jeff, consequently developing a rivalry with Britta for his attention ("Pascal's Triangle Revisited").
 Jeff later states that if he did pursue a relationship with her, it would evolve him, while a relationship with Britta would help him know more about who he is.
-In addition to Jeff, she draws interest from other faculty members, such as Señor Chang and Professor Duncan, who have made comically bad attempts to seduce her.
+In addition to Jeff, she draws interest from other faculty members, such as Señor Chang and Dr Duncan, who have made comically bad attempts to seduce her.
 Troy and Abed's closed-circuit television show of the student body elections ("Intro to Political Science") later notes that she is missing.